kittles/song_barker/README.md

 - GET `/describe`: shows the contents of `/server/models.js`. this was just an adhoc way of documenting the object models, its only on dev

-# local testing / "installation" of the back end
+# local testing back end
 ill try to outline the process of running the back end. i develop on ubuntu, and found it was mostly frictionless to use os x, but i figure its good to be aware in case there are some subtle os specific issues that crop up.